 Interested in some of the technical aspects of how a search engine might work?
-I came across a powerpoint presentation earlier today that gives a glimpse of some of the network behind Ask.com.
+I came across a PowerPoint presentation earlier today that gives a glimpse of some of the networks behind Ask.com.

 The presentation was part of one of the keynote addresses given during the First International Conference on Scalable Information Systems (Infoscale), held in Hong Kong earlier this year, from May 29th to June 1.

 From a look at the topics posted in the technical program section, it appears that the speakers involved provided some interesting insights into how a large information system might work.